Getting the Source

 Gerrit has a set of integration tests that test the Gerrit daemon via REST, SSH and the git protocol.

 A new review site is created for each test and the Gerrit daemon is started on that site.
 When the test has finished the Gerrit daemon is shutdown.

-For instructions on running the integration tests with Buck, please refer to: Running integration tests with Buck.
+For instructions on running the integration tests with Bazel, please refer to: Running Unit Tests with Bazel.